MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

      ![](./images/Lab400/400_83.png " ")

-    Select IP address and add the IP address of the oscommerce VM you created in Lab 300.
-Fill out other details and click on **Add**.
+    Navigate to your SDDC vSpehere and copy the IP address of the oscommerce VM you created in Lab 300.

      ![](./images/Lab400/400_85_1.png " ")

+    Select IP address option and fill out the details as shown in the image.
+Click on **Add**.

      ![](./images/Lab400/400_85_2.png " ")

      Your oscommerce application has been added as a backend to the load balancer.